-Firstly expect the unexpected!
-If you are looking for a set itinerary where everything runs smoothly, then this is not the kind of trip for you.
-Our itineraries can change due to local circumstances, and in such situations we'll always try to minimise any disruption, but bear in mind that from time to time events happen outside our control.
-It is this very unpredictability which makes each expedition different, exciting and one of the most adventurous things that you will possibly ever do!
-As part of this adventure you will be expected to have an active involvement in the day to day running of the trip, be part of the group and get stuck in and help with various tasks, whether it's cooking meals over open fires, pitching your tent or keeping the truck clean and tidy.
+The Oasis truck will be your new home giving you a comfortable, secure base with which to experience your trip.
+As part of the adventure you will be expected to have an active involvement in the day to day running of the trip, be part of the group and get stuck in and help with various tasks, whether it's cooking meals over open fires, pitching your tent or keeping the truck clean and tidy.